dolittle/Studio/Source/DevTool/README.md

 * UI: Make columns adjustable in size
 * UI: Don't lock the width of the overview page for Apps.
 * Vanir Documentation: The reason for the HtmlInterceptorPlugin - fallback page serving for all non-matched routes for the dev server

+* BUG: When refreshing - not all objects are refreshed (Microservice for listing + details + ports)

 * Clear logs
 * Download logs